Caregivers - Practices

 f) Keeps the center organised (things/items) & safe for children throughout the day, especially before & after children's activities and meals and before closing the center.

-g) Arrange the materials in the kitchen & storeroom in an organized and neat manner.
+g) Arranges the materials in the kitchen & storeroom in an organized and neat manner.

-h) Receive the children with smile from parents in the morning and inquire about their current health status.
+h) Receives the children with smile from parents in the morning and inquire about their current health status.

-i) Hand over the children safely to parents or designated guardians at the time of closing the center.
+i) Hand overs the children safely to parents or designated guardians at the time of closing the center.

-j) Ensure the windows are open (wherever applicable) and lights are turned on.
+j) Ensures the windows are open (wherever applicable) and lights are turned on.

-k) Enable conversations throughout the day with the children.
+k) Enables conversations throughout the day with the children.

-l) Inform any planned leave well in advance (3 days or before) to the supervisors.
+l) Informs any planned leave well in advance (3 days or before) to the supervisors.
 In case of sudden leave, helps in arranging the substitutes.

 m) Maintains, handles and keeps the anthropometric equipment properly.
 Supports the supervisors in taking measurements of children.